In this article you’re going to learn:

-Three powerful questions to ask yourself if you’re about to emotionally eat
+Three powerful questions to ask yourself if you’re about to emotionally eat, and

 The only way to overcome emotional eating.

 The #1 reason why people are overweight is because…drum roll please (video safe for work) …we’re eating when we’re emotionally hungry.* Not when we’re physically hungry.

 *This is based on thousands of new client questionnaires I’ve reviewed since starting MyBodyTutor in 2007.

 Physical hunger is a gradual sensation that we feel in our stomach.
 Any food seems appealing.
 We usually feel good after eating.

 Most of us eat when we’re emotionally hungry, though.

 Emotional hunger comes on suddenly.
 We’ll crave specific foods.
 With emotional hunger, we’ll have snack after snack and nothing hits the spot.
 We often feel guilty after emotional eating.